 Linearity is from Mars, Holism is from Venus

 Main Characters come in two different flavors: those who approach problem-solving linearly and those who approach problem-solving holistically.
-They can do both of course, but one will always appear to be more prevalent than the other.
+They can do both, but one will always appear to be more prevalent than the other.

 Linear problem-solvers think primarily in terms of cause and effect.
 They see a problem and determine the sequential steps to solve it.
 In contrast, holistic problem-solvers think primarily in terms of balancing relationships.
 Rather than focusing on the individual steps, holistic solvers work the forces on disparate items, trying to shift the relationships between things.